-† Passages from Laudato Si' to note:
+† Passages from Laudato Si' to Note:

-Some countries with scarce resources will require assistance in adapting to the effects (of climate change) already being produced, which affect their economies.
-As the bishops of Bolivia have stated, "the countries which have benefited from a high degree of industrialization, at the cost of enormous emissions of greenhouse gases, have a greater responsibility for providing a solution to the problems they have caused." (#170)
+Some countries with scarce resources will require assistance in adapting to the effects [of climate change] already being produced, which affect their economies.
+In this context, there is a need for common and differentiated responsibilities.
+As the bishops of Bolivia have stated, "the countries which have benefited from a high degree of industrialization, at the cost of enormous emissions of greenhouse gases, have a greater responsibility for providing a solution to the problems they have caused."
+(170)

-Unless citizens control political power - national, regional and municipal - it will not be possible to control damage to the environment. (#179)
+Unless citizens control political power - national, regional and municipal - it will not be possible to control damage to the environment.
+(179)

-For new models of progress to arise, there is a need to change "models of global development"; this will entail a responsible reflection on "the meaning of the economy and its goals with an eye to correcting its malfunctions and misapplications".
 It is not enough to balance, in the medium term, the protection of nature with financial gain, or the preservation of the environment with progress.
 Halfway measures simply delay the inevitable disaster.
 Put simply, it is a matter of redefining our notion of progress.
-A technological and economic development which does not leave in its wake a better world and an integrally higher quality of life cannot be considered progress. (#194)
+A technological and economic development which does not leave in its wake a better world and an integrally higher quality of life cannot be considered progress.... talk of sustainable growth usually becomes a way of distracting attention and offering excuses.
+It absorbs the language and values of ecology into the categories of finance and technocracy, and the social and environmental responsibility of businesses often gets reduced to a series of marketing and image-enhancing measures.
+(194)